ExistensialReset/flowmosr/README.md

 ## 🌊 What is Flow?

-Flow is a way of living built on one simple shift in the way of thinking:
+Flow is a way of living built on one simple in shift in the way of thinking:
 **Survival is not something you earn**

 ---